 When the water is boiling, add the green beans and blanch for 2 minutes.
-The remaining heat will continue to cook, so careful not to overcook.
+The remaining heat will continue to cook, so be careful not to overcook.
 Drain and transfer them to a plate/tray.

 By this time, the hijiki seaweed should be rehydrated.
 Drain well and set aside.

-The okara may stick to the pot (especially if you’re using stainless steel like mine), but don’t worry.
+The okara may stick to the pot (especially if you’re using stainless steel like mine) but don’t worry.
 I usually use a silicone spatula to scrape it off.
 When the okara is dry and crumbly, remove it from the heat and set aside.

-To Cook Okara (Unohana)
+To Cook the Okara (Unohana)